How can organizations and L&D professionals provide a fun, interactive, and engaging learning environment? By using gamification in training.

 Benefits the bottom line

-This may be a given, but sometimes organizations lose sight of the ultimate goal which is to a successful and profitable company.
+This may be a given, but sometimes organizations lose sight of the ultimate goal which is to be a successful and profitable company.
 Why?
 Because they forget about the details in order to achieve this.
 By using gamification in training, employees retain more and enjoy the learning process.
 In return, they utilize more of these skills on the job and make the company stronger.
-Plus, they invest in their own success and that of the company’s, which can make them more likely to stay long-term.
+Plus, they invest in their own success and that of the company, which can make them more likely to stay long-term.

 Gamification in action